Texas Crypto Day

 9:45-10:15 Coffee and Tea

-10:15-10:45 Murat Kantarcioglu (University of Texas at Dallas & UC Berkeley)
+10:15-10:45 Murat Kantarcioglu (UT Dallas & UC Berkeley)

 Invited Talk: HOLMES: Efficient Distribution Testing for Secure Collaborative LearningPDFVideoSlides